 Are you a skinny dude looking to pack some mass onto your frame?
 Then stick around!
 Because today, I’ll be showing you how to gain 10 pounds of muscle at home.

-Gaining 10 pounds of muscle at home will take around 4 months.
+Gaining 10 pounds of muscle at home will take around 4 months minimum.
 You need to consume a caloric surplus which contains all the macronutrients required for muscle growth.
-Additionally, you need to commit to a high intensity resistance training programme using bodyweight, resistance band, or free weight exercises.
+Additionally, you need to do high-intensity resistance training using bodyweight, resistance band, or free weight exercises.

 So what does 10 pounds of muscle gain look like?